 Russians keep pressure on Mariupol; massive convoy breaks up

-Russian forces kept up their bombardment of the port city of Mariupol on Thursday, while satellite photos showed that a massive Kremlin convoy that had been mired outside the Ukrainian capital split up and fanned out into towns and forests near Kyiv, with artillery pieces moved into firing positions.
+Russian forces kept up their bombardment of the port city of Mariupol on Thursday, while satellite photos appeared to show that a massive convoy that had been mired outside the Ukrainian capital split up and fanned out into towns and forests near Kyiv, with artillery pieces moved into firing positions.

-International condemnation escalated over an airstrike in Mariupol a day earlier that killed three people at a maternity hospital, with Western and Ukrainian officials calling the attack a war crime.
-Ukrainian President Volodymyr Zelensky said the Russian refusal to permit evacuations from the port city amounted to "outright terror."
+International condemnation escalated over an airstrike in Mariupol a day earlier that killed three people at a maternity hospital.
+Western and Ukrainian officials called the attack a war crime.
+Ukrainian President Volodymyr Zelensky said the Russian refusal to permit evacuations from the port city amounted to “outright terror.”

+As the West seeks new ways to punish Moscow, U.S. President Joe Biden planned to announce Friday that the United States, the European Union and the Group of Seven leading industrialized nations would move to revoke Russia's “most favoured nation” trade status, according to a source familiar with the matter who spoke on the condition of anonymity to preview the announcement.
+The loss of the trade status would allow tariffs to be imposed on Russian imports and increase the isolation of the Russian economy.

 Meanwhile, the highest-level talks held since the invasion began two weeks ago yielded no progress, the number of refugees fleeing the country topped 2.3 million, and Kyiv braced for an onslaught, its mayor boasting that the capital had become practically a fortress protected by armed civilians.

-Satellite imagery from Maxar Technologies showed that 64-kilometre convoy of vehicles, tanks and artillery has broken up and been redeployed, with armored units seen in towns near the Antonov Airport north of the city.
-Some of the vehicles have moved into forests, Maxar reported.
+Satellite imagery from Maxar Technologies showed that 64-kilometre)convoy of vehicles, tanks and artillery has broken up and been redeployed, the company said.
+Armored units were seen in towns near the Antonov Airport north of the city.
+Some of the vehicles have moved into forests, Maxar reported, with towed howitzers nearby in position to open fire.

 The convoy had massed outside the city early last week, but its advance appeared to have stalled amid reports of food and fuel shortages.
 U.S. officials said Ukrainian troops also targeted the convoy with anti-tank missiles.

+A U.S. defence official speaking on condition of anonymity said some vehicles were seen moving off the road into the tree line in recent days, but the official could not confirm whether the convoy had dispersed.

-In Mariupol, a southern seaport of 430,000, the situation was increasingly dire.
-More than 1,300 people have died in the 10-day siege of the frigid city, according to Deputy Prime Minister Iryna Vereshchuk.
+In Mariupol, a southern seaport of 430,000, the situation was increasingly dire as civilians trapped inside the city scrounged for food and fuel.
+More than 1,300 people have died in the 10-day siege of the frigid city, said Deputy Prime Minister Iryna Vereshchuk.

 “They have a clear order to hold Mariupol hostage, to mock it, to constantly bomb and shell it,” Zelensky said in his nightly video address to the nation.
 He said the Russians began a tank attack right where there was supposed to be a humanitarian corridor.